This article contains affiliate links, you can read my disclaimer here.

 Discover the local Music Scene

 Music buffs will know that Eskimo Joe, John Butler and San Cisco all have links to the Port City.
-Take in some live music at The Fly by Night Musicians Club or Mojos in North Fremantle, which regularly feature local musicians.
+Take in some live music at The Fly by Night Musicians Club or Mojos in North Fremantle, which regularly features local musicians.

 Music lovers will also love Mills Records, where you can find a locals board, with recording from Fremantle and West Australian acts.